Clean and tidy homes aren’t a myth.

 Now, that definitely isn’t advice I would give today, because often some more of the important and memory creating moments were stifled because ‘the house needs to be kept clean at all times.’

-Whether you live in a house, or are renting your first apartment!
+It doesn’t matter whether you live in a house or are renting your first apartment.
 Now, how exactly can you keep a tidy home and stay sane at the same time?

-Here are 5 easy ways that have definitely helped me without making me feel stifled.
+Here are 5 easy ways that have definitely helped me keep clean and organized without making me feel stifled.

 They are clutter life savers and they help keep the odor in check.
 While you could always find one on Amazon, you can probably find more price friendly ones at places like Ross or TJ Maxx.

 They seem basic but when you place them in a strategic spot in your home where you know you’re gonna have lots of shoe clutter then it’ll help you get rid of a storm of stinky shoes just lying around and add some decor to your place while you’re at it.

 Wait.
 I just remembered.
 They’re called Ottomans!
 Wow, that took me a while to come by.

 An ottoman like this one is perfect to store pretty much anything and help you keep your clutter in check.